zChenghao/pull-scroller-react/README.md

 + observeImg —— Using ObserveImage Plugin.

-+ extraConfig —— better-scroll configurations, will overrides the default configuration.([Configurations](https://better-scroll.github.io/docs/en-US/guide/base-scroll-options.html))
++ extraConfig —— better-scroll configurations, will overrides the default configuration.You should define this value using either useMemo or useState,because this configuration accepts an object (the value of the reference type).If you pass objects directly into the component,each status update causes this value to be reassigned(the object references are not equal),this may cause the page to be unable to drag. ([Configurations](https://better-scroll.github.io/docs/en-US/guide/base-scroll-options.html))

 Ddefault configuration: